mcallaway/remark/interview-talk.md

 ... attempt to set proper context<br/>
 ... prior to technical deep dive<br/>
 ... proud of what we've done at Wash U<br/>
+... don't worry about the slide count, more like 1/3<br/>

 advance to goals